-The Thoracic Oncology Program at Maimonides Cancer Center brings the very best leading-edge multidisciplinary care to patients with cancers of the chest, including lung cancer, esophageal cancer, malignant mesothelioma, metastatic cancers, and mediastinal tumors such as thymoma, germ cell tumors, and lymphoma.
+The Thoracic Oncology Program at Maimonides Cancer Center brings the best leading-edge multidisciplinary care to patients with cancers of the chest, including lung cancer, esophageal cancer, malignant mesothelioma, metastatic cancers, and mediastinal tumors such as thymoma, germ cell tumors, and lymphoma.
 Committed to giving patients the best chance for a cure while preserving their quality of life, our thoracic oncology specialists utilize the most innovative and minimally invasive techniques available today to treat these malignancies.

-When a Cough is Something More Serious than a Cold
+When a Cough Is Something More Serious Than a Cold

 The earlier the diagnosis, the less likely the disease has spread, making it easier to surgically remove the cancerous cells.
 For many lung cancer patients, lobectomy (the removal of a single lobe of the lung) is the preferred treatment for early-stage disease.
-Traditionally, an open approach is used where surgeons make a long incision and must cut or spread the patient's ribs to reach the diseased part of the lung.
+Traditionally, an open approach has been used, where lung cancer surgeons make a long incision and must cut or spread the patient's ribs to reach the diseased part of the lung.

-Find out more and speak with a specialist.
+Find out more and speak with a lung cancer/oncologist specialist.

-Call 718-283-2500 to make an appointment with a lung cancer specialist or request an appointment online today.
+Call 718-765-2500 to make an appointment with a lung cancer specialist or request an appointment online today.